gaxmann/suhr/README.md

 ## Contributing

 This repository is used as a content hub for design proposals, asset exchange and apk distribution.
 The apk files are available under Releases.
-The main app source is not stored here as a fully public tree yet, but you're welcome to contribute in the following areas:
+The main app source is not publicly available at this time, but you're welcome to contribute in the following areas:

 ### 1. Design Proposals
 Submit new visual designs for the dial.
 A design consists of either:
-- **(a)** Three to five hex RGB color codes, or
+- **(a)** Three to five hex RGB colour codes, or
 - **(b)** Three to five stacked images (ideally, the two large images "day & night" are ~1080×1080 px if possible)

 I love art that preserves values and uplifts the spirit (e.g., Claude Monet, J. M. William Turner, Paul Klee, Vincent van Gogh, Pieter Brueghel, August Macke, Max Liebermann, Paul Gauguin, Paul Cézanne, Henri Rousseau, Gustave Courbet), but I don't dare to use other people's photos of it.